GenomeDK/genomedk-docs/content/docs/getting-started.md

 on your NoMachine desktop.
 From now on you will need to generate a one-time password with the authenticator app every time you log in.

+# I forgot my password

+If you forgot your password, send an e-mail to support to request a password reset.
+You will receive a password reset mail with a new, temporary password.

+You should change the temporary password immediately after logging in (see the next section).

-# Changing your password {#change_password}
+# Change your password {#change_password}

-This is important!
-Since e-mail is not secure, someone may get access to the password that we sent to you.
-Thus, you should change it immediately after logging in.
-Run the command:
+You may change your password at any time using the `gdk-auth-change-password` command.

 ```bash
 [fe-open-01]$ gdk-auth-change-password
 ```

 It will ask you for your current password, then ask what your new password should be.
 Finally, it will ask you to confirm your new password by typing it again.

-{% warning() %}
-Do not use `passwd`, `yppasswd` or `ipsych-passwd` to change your password.
-These commands won't work in all cases or at all.
-{% end %}

-# I forgot my password

-Send an e-mail to support to request a password reset.

 # Public-key authentication